Exchange-Traded Funds (ETFs): Benefits and Potential Drawbacks

 A Better Approach

 All the available options can make it difficult to determine if ETFs are right for you.
 This becomes more important as your portfolio grows.
-If you have a portfolio of $500,000 or more and want a comfortable retirement, we believe you may benefit more from working with an investment adviser who knows your goals and preferences, and must look after your best interests.
+If you have a portfolio of $500,000 or more, we believe you may benefit from working with a fiduciary—an investment adviser who puts you first.

 Fisher Investments is happy to provide portfolio reviews to qualified investors with $500,000 in investable assets.
-We can look at the ETFs and other funds you hold and identify overlaps in underlying assets.
-We can also determine whether you might benefit from direct investments.
+We can look at the ETFs and other assets you hold to identify overlaps in underlying assets.
+We can also help you determine whether you might benefit from direct investments.

 For more information, request an appointment or learn more about Fisher Investments through one of our many guides.